markt-de/puppet-activemq/README.md

 Note that the parameters `$cluster_topology` and `$instances` both use the same values.
 If this configuration is used on host `server1.example.com`, then the module ensures that only instances `node1` and `node4` are installed, all other instances are ignored and will be installed only on the specified target host.

+Also note that this examples assumes that each instance is running on it's own IP address.
+If multiple instances share the same IP address you need to change the port numbers to avoid conflicts (see "Multiple instances").

 The `$cluster_topology` parameter is also used by the module to setup communication between cluster nodes (depending on your configuration).

+### Security, Roles, Users and Queues

+The instance configuration can be changed by using the required parameter or by modifying `$activemq::instance_defaults` (which will apply to all instances).
+The module data contains pretty verbose examples on how to configure queues, roles and users.
+Please open a GitHub issue if these examples require further explanation.

 ### Custom configuration